 (Ages 6 - 9 years)

 We are currently accepting children into our 6-9 classroom!
-Please call for more information and an opportunity to speak with our lead guide.
+Please email or call for more information and an opportunity to speak with our lead guide.

 Montessori Elementary guides (teachers) train to give lessons to 6 to 12-year-olds (or 1st through 6th grade).
 They ensure that each child receives presentations in every subject area regularly, providing a holistic and integrated approach to learning.
 Additionally, this method provides children the opportunity to learn at their own pace, practice skills and continue to grow as individuals within a community.
 Six to nine year olds naturally become more aware of their peers and social dynamics.
 Children of this age love to work together to solve problems and explore the world as a team, as such, group lessons are offered in support of this natural social development.